iiy9/cosmic-dice/README.md

 # Cosmic Dice

-🎲 Cosmic Dice is a fun and interactive web application that allows users to roll dice with true cosmic randomness, thanks to SpaceComputer's Orbitport which harvests entropy from satellites in orbit!
+🎲 Cosmic Dice is a fun and interactive web application that allows users to roll dice with true cosmic randomness, thanks to [@spacecomputerio](https://github.com/spacecomputerio)'s Orbitport which harvests entropy from satellites in orbit!

 ## ✨ Live Demo